 - Skin abnormalities

-Lasers shouldn’t be applied over tattoos, the thyroid gland, the gravid uterus, and directly over the eyes.
+Lasers shouldn’t be applied over the thyroid gland, the gravid uterus, and directly over the eyes.
+Tattoos and permanent makeup should be avoided, unless the purpose of the treatment is ink removal.

 Conclusion